mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ### 5.c: Genes relative abundance calculation from the samples’ assembly

 If you chose the ```--genes``` mapping type, MuDoGeR will copy and index the sample’s ```final_assembly.fasta``` file.
 After that, you should have the ```assembly_gene_map/raw_mapping/``` folder containing the assembly fasta file and the index outputs.
 Later, MuDoGeR maps the assembled sequence and you should have the ```sample_name.map.sorted.bam``` file inside the ```raw_mapping``` folder.
 Following, MuDoGeR annotates the sample’s ```final_assembly.fasta``` file using [Prokka]( https://academic.oup.com/bioinformatics/article/30/14/2068/2390517).
-It them converts the resulted .gff file from [Prokka]( https://academic.oup.com/bioinformatics/article/30/14/2068/2390517) into .gtf file.
+It then converts the resulted .gff file from [Prokka]( https://academic.oup.com/bioinformatics/article/30/14/2068/2390517) into .gtf file.
 You should find the results from this functional annotation step inside the ```assembly_gene_map/functional_annotation/sample_name/``` folder.
 MuDoGeR then counts the mapped reads on each gene using the information present on the .gtf file and the mapped ```.map.sorted.bam``` file.
 The result from the counting is in the ```map_absolute_count/sample_name.count``` file.
 To calculate the gene coverage and relative abundance, MuDoGeR also calculates the average read length from the used sample and the gene length.
 The results from this step is found on the ```avg_reads_len.tsv``` and the ```genelength/sample_name.genelength``` respectively.
 Finally, MuDoGeR calculates the gene coverage and gene TPM normalization.
 The results from this step are at the ```map_coverage_norm/sample_name.cov``` and ```map_tpm_norm/sample_name.tpm``` files respectively.